Technical Article

 5. Diameter Change Without Compensation

-Without diameter compensation or taper tension control, feeding stability will deteriorate as the roll builds.
+As a roll builds, its diameter increases continuously.
+Without diameter compensation or taper tension control, a constant torque output will produce steadily changing web tension — and feeding stability will deteriorate as the roll grows.

 How to Diagnose Film Feeding Problems